DreGorski2/Udacity_LogAnalysis/README.md

  news=> select title, views from (select substring(path, '[^/]*$'), count(*) as views from log where path !='/' group by path) as views, articles where substring = slug order by views desc limit 3;
 ```

-joining the articles and log table where the slug equales the path by removing the '/article/' from the path by starting the after the / and removing any incomplete path's with does not equal '/'.
+joining the articles and log table where the slug equals the path and removing the '/article/' from the path by starting the after the / , and removing any incomplete path's with does not equal '/'.